-Olivia Bush is a Printmaker and Book Maker.
-Read about how a journey through the landscape of rural Scotland, finishing in the Isle of Skye, inspired her to create a new series of prints.
+Olivia Bush is a printmaker and book maker.
+Read her contribution to 'Stories within Our Isles' about how a journey through the landscape of rural Scotland, finishing in the Isle of Skye, inspired her to create a new series of prints.

 The first time I noticed an obvious connection between my love of the landscape and my work, occurred during a two-week trip wild camping through Scotland.
 We travelled from the east to the west, dipping into icy blue-green lochs between camping spots before finally reaching the Isle of Skye as our final destination.
 It was the place to leave the largest mark on me in many ways.